dalisoft/dev-env/README.md

 - [NEW]: Netlify Functions works out-of-the-box (tested)
 - [NEW]: On Serverless servers (like AWS) should work (tested locally with Serverless)
 - Speeds-up your development time
-- Fast backend (very good performance)
+- No prepared builds
-- Fast build with Rollup & Babel
+- Focused to Serverless/Lambda architecture
 - Latest JS things can be used
 - Testing with Ava
 - Always latest dependecies with Greenkeeper